rdebath/Brainfuck/README.md

   In addition it highlights SOME of the other characters as comments.
 Generally it tries (with moderate success) to distinguish between proper comments and sequences that are probably supposed to be comments but actually contain active BF command characters.
 In addition it tries to identify the 'dead code' style comment loops highlighting any BF command characters within the loop in the 'PreProc' style to distinguish them from commands that may actually be executed.

 3. Tritium (officially Ρ‴) this BF interpreter/compiler/JIT runner makes other programs look slow.
 It is simply the fastest BF interpreter you'll find.
-For top speed the cell size should be 8 or 32bits, but it supports ANY fixed cell size.
+For top speed the cell size should be 8 or 32bits, but it supports ANY fixed bit cell size.

 4. Brainfuck to anything.
 Well not *exactly* anything but the list includes ...
   * run -- a direct interpreter -- blisteringly quick too for one without JIT.
   * jit -- OTOH this one uses LuaJIT's Dynasm, it's the fastest bf2any program.
   * crun -- Convert to C and run using libtcc or libdl.
 Using TCC it's quicker than bf2run ... just, GCC is a lot quicker, even without GCC doing any optimisation.
   * bf -- Ook, Blub, fuck fuck, "there once was a fish named Fred" and over 50 similar transliterations.
 Also includes Cell doubler (and quad) mappings.
 Some can be compiled as C (most are *deoptimised* but -rle is not.)
-The optimiser can still run so this can be used as a BF->BF optimiser.
-For actual BF->BF optimisation best results are got with -Obf.
   * asmjs -- Convert to the "asm.js" dialect of javascript (Includes a nodejs wrapper)
   * awk	-- Code for (almost) any version of AWK.
   * bash -- GNU bash, uses arrays, arithimetic etc. (NO external programs or subshells used)